Isoscelestial/lsmsa-livestreaming-docos/README.md

-# lsmsa-livestreaming-docos
+# LSMSA Livestreaming Documentation
-How to livestream at LSMSA
+This documentation provides information on how to livestream at LSMSA.